 When my senior dog started peeing on the floor all the time, I had to change my mindset and get creative with solutions.

 If you can’t control why your dog has accidents on the floor, a diaper or belly band may be your solution.

-One of the best solutions for us, since I knew it was his dementia causing the accidents and I couldn’t change that, was to find a belly band that fit him and that he couldn’t wiggle out of.
+One of the best solutions for us, since I knew it was his dementia causing the accidents and I couldn’t change that, was to find a belly band, or male dog diaper, that fit him and that he couldn’t wiggle out of.

-It took a few tries but I finally found one (click the article link above to find out which ones I use) and, suddenly, accidents on the floor stopped.
+It took a few tries but I finally found one (click the article link 2 paragraphs above to find out which ones I use) and, suddenly, accidents on the floor stopped.

 He still peed in the house but it just went into the diaper instead of on the floor or carpet.

 It can be maddening when your Dachshund regularly pees on the floor.

 Especially if its something that started happening suddenly when it was never a problem before.

 There can be several causes – some that have simple, quick-acting solutions and some that are behavioral and will take some time to correct with training.